 To use the Bol Processor BP3, you first need to install a local Apache HTML/PHP server on your desktop computer.
 This server runs a dedicated "web service" that is restricted to your computer.
 Only PHP (with its GD Graphics option) needs to be running, as no database is used by the Bol Processor interface.

 On MacOS and Windows we recommend MAMP or XAMPP, both of which are Apache servers with pre-installed features.
 On Linux, XAMPP is the only choice.
-The procedure is given on the pages that show the installation of BP3 in the different systems, see below.
+This part of the implementation is described on the pages that show the installation of BP3 in the different environments, see below.

 Once you've installed MAMP or XAMPP, installing Bol Processor is almost a one-click process.

-MacOS users can quickly do the installation using an installer called BolProcessorInstaller.pkg.
+MacOS users can quickly do the installation using a (certified) installer called BolProcessorInstaller.pkg.
 Follow instructions on this page.

-Windows users can quickly do the installation using an installer called BolProcessorInstaller.exe.
+Windows users can quickly do the installation using a (certified) installer called BolProcessorInstaller.exe.
 Follow instructions on this page.

 Linux users can quickly do the installation using dedicated scripts.
 Follow instructions on this page.